Thanood/monterey-user-manual/creating_new_application/Aurelia-CLI/default-esnext.md

 # Default-ESNext

-Like all Monterey application creation wizards, the process starts with the definition of the location where the application will be persisted.
+Like all Monterey application creation wizards, the process starts with the definition of the location where the application will be persisted (Image 1).
 Note the red "number-markers" which indicate the sequence of mouse click needed to invoke the Files Explorer, select the folder and move to the wizard's next step.

 <br>
 <p align=center>